 Create ease for eyes and mood by painting the walls blue or green.
 Both are colors that have been shown to promote relaxation.
 Think of all the blues of the sky and the sea.
 Nearly all the plants of the field are some variant of green, and you’ll see that God used them predominately when he created the earth.
 When we stand still and behold the beautiful outdoors we are overcome with the splendor of it.
 We find rest in our souls when we rest our eyes on God’s artwork.
-Bring some of that inside by choosing colors that bring on a peaceful mood.
-You can find myriad of blues and greens at the paint store.
+Bring some of that inside by choosing colors that bring in a peaceful mood.
+You can find a myriad of blues and greens at the paint store.
 From dark to light, warm and cool, there will be a blue or green that expresses you and your idea of tranquility.
 When you bring ease to your retreat, as soon as you walk in the door your body will say, “Ahhhh” and you will relax.

 Make your room convenient by having bedside tables with reading lights, paper, pen, and the Bible.
-Keep tissue and a waste basket handy if you’re allergy prone.
+Keep tissue and a wastebasket handy if you’re allergy-prone.